oarbelw/XBoundNetPlusPlus/README.md

 The model excels at segmentation while offering spatial uncertainty and probability overlays.
 These features support more informed clinical review and promote safer, more trustworthy AI-assisted decision-making in interventional radiology - ultimately leading to improved patient outcomes.

-This work was done at the incredible lab at Robarts Research Institute, and was made possible through the guidance of my supervisors - Aaron Fenster and Maryam Rastegarpoor.
+This work was done at the incredible lab at Robarts Research Institute, and was made possible through the guidance of my supervisors - Maryam Rastegarpoor and Aaron Fenster.

 <div align="center">